NullVoxPopuli/ember-resources/docs/docs/ember.md

    * This looks goofy!
    * This assignes the value "Clock" to the property on Demo, "Clock"
    * [property] = value;
-   */
+   *
+   * It could also be
+   * AClock = Clock, and then access in the template as this.AClock */
   Clock = Clock;
 }